Char 2C: Description

+Its large size and weight made transportation difficult reducing strategic manoeuvrability.
+To move the tanks by rail they had to be slung between two (specially built) rail wagons; a process that took around four hours.

+The armour thickness was 30 mm at the front, 22 mm at the sides, 13 mm at the top and 10 mm at the bottom.
+In 1930 and 1931, the vehicles were rebuilt with a frontal armour of 45 mm.

 Within its ample frame there was room for two fighting compartments.
-The forward compartment was crowned by a three-man turret – the first such in history – mounting a shortened 75 mm field gun of the Canon de 75 modèle 1897 type, with 124 rounds and a muzzle velocity of 550 m/s, and the second, at the rear of the tank, was topped by a machine-gun turret armed with a Hotchkiss 8 mm.
+The forward compartment was crowned by a three-man turret – the first such in history – mounting a shortened 75 mm field gun of the Canon de 75 modèle 1897 type, with 124 rounds firing at a muzzle velocity of 550 m/s, and the second, at the rear of the tank, was topped by a machine-gun turret armed with a Hotchkiss 8 mm.
 The front turret, made of 35 mm plates, was placed so high that its crew had to climb into it by means of a ladder, sitting on seats suspended from the turret roof and operating on an elevated level compared to the hull machine gunners below.
-The rear turret was made of 22 mm thick plates.
-Both turrets had stroboscopic cupolas.
-The three independent 8 mm machine gun positions, one at each side and one to the right of the driver at the front, all in ballmounts, gave protection against infantry assault.
-The machineguns had an ammunition load of 9,504 rounds.
+The rear turret was made of 22 mm thick plate.
+Three independent 8 mm machine guns all in ballmounts, one at each side and one to the right of the driver at the front, gave protection against infantry assault.
+The machinegun ammunition load was 9,504 rounds.

+Both turrets had stroboscopic cupolas as a solution to the problems of direct vision from a tank.
+An inner cylindrical frame carried thick glass vision blocks.
+Around this was a thick (30mm) armoured shell pierced with narrow slots spaced evenly.
+In use an electric motor spun the outer shell at such a speed that, due to persistence of vision effect, the individual slots disappeared while their armour protection (including against bullet splash) remained.